Merdeka 118: Floor plans

-All of the floor plans were obtained from the building's proposals and are subject to change.
+(All of the floor plans and its level arrangements were obtained from the building's proposals and may be subject to change.)

 Height

 The height of the spire, crown, roof, top floor, observation and residential towers of Merdeka 118.

 Progress

 The piling and foundation work for the project was awarded to Pintaras Geotechnics Sdn Bhd.
 The Permodalan Nasional Berhad shortlisted six groups for various construction jobs: Samsung C&T and UEM Group Bhd; IJM Corp Bhd, Norwest Holdings Sdn Bhd, and Shimizu Corp; Malaysian Resources Corp Bhd and State Construction Engineering Corp; WCT Bhd and Arabtec Construction LLC; TSR Capital Bhd and Daewoo Group; Seacera Group Bhd with Spaz Sdn Bhd, Sinohydro Corp, and Shanghai Construction Group.
-These companies submitted their bids by January 28, 2015.
+These companies submitted their bids by 28 January 2015.
 KONE, a Finnish group, is supplying around 87 elevators and escalators for the project.

 On 23 November 2015, PNB announced a contract worth RM3.4 billion has been awarded to the joint venture of South Korea's Samsung C&T and UEM Group Berhad.
 Furthermore, on 9 November 2017, PNB planned to raise up to RM5 billion fund for its project via a green sukuk, the Merdeka Asean Green SRI Sukuk, with a 15-year tenure.
 The sukuk covered the development of its 83-storey office space, which forms part of the tower.
 It is the first adopter of the Asean Green Bond Standards launched by the Securities Commission Malaysia that validates PNB commitment to develop the project as a sustainable and environmentally-friendly project.

 On 27 February 2018, it was announced that Park Hyatt will open up a hotel in Merdeka 118.
 The Park Hyatt Kuala Lumpur will occupy the top 17 floors of the building; It is slated to have 232 units, including 28 suites and 30 apartments.
 The construction was halted on 18 March 2020 due to the Movement Control Order in Malaysia caused by the COVID-19 pandemic in the country, but works resumed in mid-May 2020.
 In early August 2020, the building's concrete core topped out at 118 floors surpassing the Vincom Landmark 81 as the tallest building in Southeast Asia.
-On 25 October 2020, PNB president, Ahmad Zulqarnain Onn, announced that Phases 1 and 2 are expected to be finished in 2022 Q3.
-Phase 3 is expected to be completed in 2024 or 2025.
-The construction is currently in Phase 1, which focuses on the tower.

-As of 8 June 2021, the tower was at 81% completion, with the installation of the glass façade in progress at Level 108 and has successfully reached Level 118 with its spire already 50% assembled along with the retail podium.
+In June 2021, the tower was at 81% completion, with the installation of the glass façade in progress at Level 108 and has successfully reached Level 118 with its spire already 50% assembled along with the retail podium.
 Turner International plays the role of Project Management Consultant for this complex development.
 The tower was topped out in November 2021.
+On 10 January 2024, Yang di-Pertuan Agong Al-Sultan Abdullah officially inaugurated Merdeka 118, stated that the new landmark "symbolises the people celebrating the diversity of the country as an independent nation".